Lavender-Discord/Lavender/README.md

 # Important

 When scrolling through member lists and long channel lists, the scrollbar randomly gets stuck and starts flickering.
-To get rid of this annoyance you can try the below fixes:
+To get rid of this annoyance you need to install Smooth Scroll plugin for [Powercord](https://github.com/LynithDev/SmoothScrollPowerCord) / [BetterDiscord](https://github.com/Obscure-Git/Lavender/releases/download/v1.1.0/smoothscrollBD.plugin.js).

-## Fix 1

-Fix 1 is by downloading a plugin called [SmoothScrollPowercord](https://github.com/LynithDev/SmoothScrollPowerCord).

-## Fix 2

-Fix 2 is by unloading a part of the theme, this will make the channel list and members list a little ugly so only use this if Fix 1 doesn't work for you.

-- **Step 1:** Go to `src` folder and open the `source.scss` file.

-- **Step 2:** Inside `source.scss` file remove/comment out every line that starts with: `@use "lists/`

-You might need to repeat this thing sometimes when you update the theme.
+**Note: ** The plugin is owned and maintained by **[LynithDev](https://github.com/LynithDev)** for Powercord so all the credits to him.
+The BetterDiscord version of this plugin is just a rough port that I made of Lynith's plugin and it is directly importing the SmoothScroll file from Lynith's repo.

 # Credits